top of page

 Also one must not ignore that concentration too is vital.

 • Anjeneyasana: This helps to increase flexibility in the quadriceps.
-The quadriceps must be flexible to make a bow shape while performing dancing king pose.
+The quadriceps must be flexible to make a bow shape while performing the dancing king pose.